The Most Accurate and Reliable Pool Test Kits for Homeowners (Including Saltwater Pools!)

 • Does not test for calcium hardness (CH) or Cyanuric Acid (CYA) levels

-• Not the most accurate form of chlorine testing (uses DPD tablets)
+• Not the most accurate form of chlorine testing (doesn’t test for FC or CC)

 As with the other tests, this kit comes with a very handy carrying case and an easy-to-understand set of directions for testing.